jamesallen0351/craft_beer/README.md

 - Most popular beer state is Colorado with 47 Breweries

-- Most popular beer city is Portland with over 40 breweries
+- Most popular beer city is Portland with 17 breweries

 - Average breweries per state is 10

+- Average breweries per city is roughly 2

-- Random forest best performing model with 48% accuracy on test data
+- Random forest is the best performing model with 48% accuracy on test data

 # Planning